writethedocs/www/docs/guide/tools/sphinx.rst

 -----------------

 The first step to getting going is installing `Sphinx`_.
-Sphinx is a python project, so it can be installed like any other python library.
+Sphinx is a Python project, so it can be installed like any other Python library.
 Several Operating Systems (Mac OS X, Major Versions of Linux/BSD) have Python pre-installed, so you should just have to run::